History of Japan: Kamakura period (1185–1333)

 Upon the consolidation of power, Minamoto no Yoritomo chose to rule in concert with the Imperial Court in Kyoto.
-Though Yoritomo set up his own government in Kamakura in the Kantō region located in eastern Japan, its power was legally authorized by the Imperial court in Kyoto in several occasions.
+Though Yoritomo set up his own government in Kamakura in the Kantō region located in eastern Japan, its power was legally authorized by the Imperial court in Kyoto on several occasions.
 In 1192, the emperor declared Yoritomo seii tai-shōgun (征夷大将軍; Eastern Barbarian Subduing Great General), abbreviated as shōgun.
 Yoritomo's government was called the bakufu (幕府 ("tent government")), referring to the tents where his soldiers encamped.
 The English term shogunate refers to the bakufu.
 Japan remained largely under military rule until 1868.

 Legitimacy was conferred on the shogunate by the Imperial court, but the shogunate was the de facto rulers of the country.
 The court maintained bureaucratic and religious functions, and the shogunate welcomed participation by members of the aristocratic class.
 The older institutions remained intact in a weakened form, and Kyoto remained the official capital.
 This system has been contrasted with the "simple warrior rule" of the later Muromachi period.

-Yoritomo soon turned on Yoshitsune, who was initially harbored by Fujiwara no Hidehira, the grandson of Kiyohira and the de facto ruler of northern Honshu.
+Yoritomo soon turned on his half brother, Yoshitsune, who was initially harboured by Fujiwara no Hidehira, the grandson of Kiyohira and the de facto ruler of northern Honshu.
 In 1189, after Hidehira's death, his successor Yasuhira attempted to curry favor with Yoritomo by attacking Yoshitsune's home.
 Although Yoshitsune was killed, Yoritomo still invaded and conquered the Northern Fujiwara clan's territories.
 In subsequent centuries, Yoshitsune would become a legendary figure, portrayed in countless works of literature as an idealized tragic hero.

 After Yoritomo's death in 1199, the office of shogun weakened.
 Behind the scenes, Yoritomo's wife Hōjō Masako became the true power behind the government.
 In 1203, her father, Hōjō Tokimasa, was appointed regent to the shogun, Yoritomo's son Minamoto no Sanetomo.
 Henceforth, the Minamoto shoguns became puppets of the Hōjō regents, who wielded actual power.

 The regime that Yoritomo had established, and which was kept in place by his successors, was decentralized and feudalistic in structure, in contrast with the earlier ritsuryō state.
 Yoritomo selected the provincial governors, known under the titles of shugo or jitō, from among his close vassals, the gokenin.
 The Kamakura shogunate allowed its vassals to maintain their own armies and to administer law and order in their provinces on their own terms.